N'Kantu, the Living Mummy: Fictional character biography

-In modern times, the paralyzing fluid finally wears off and N'Kantu escapes from his tomb.
+In modern times, the paralyzing fluid wears off and N'Kantu escapes from his tomb.
 Deranged from being paralyzed in a dark tomb for several millennia, he digs himself free and goes on a rampage in Cairo, Egypt.
 He later recovers from his insanity and discovers Doctor Alexi Skarab, one of Nephrus' surviving descendants.
 N'Kantu was electrocuted into unconsciousness.
 His lifeless body is shipped to a New York City museum, where he is revived.
 He is teleported to the dimension of the Elementals, who ordered him to find the ruby scarab.
-While searching, he battled Professor Abdol the Living Pharaoh.
+While searching, he battled Professor Abdol, the Living Pharaoh.
 N'Kantu then battled the Elementals, and vanquished them with the aid of the Scarab he had found.
-During later travels N'Kantu befriends Ulysses Bloodstone.
-Some time after that N'Kantu is kidnapped by the Grandmaster for the Contest of Champions, but the Grandmaster doesn't consider him worthy enough to be a combatant and so N'Kantu returns to Earth.
+During later travels, N'Kantu befriends Ulysses Bloodstone.
+Some time after that N'Kantu is kidnapped by the Grandmaster for the Contest of Champions, but the Grandmaster does not consider him worthy enough to be a combatant and returns him to Earth.

 N'Kantu later teams up with the Thing and his girlfriend Alicia Masters against General Hassan, another descendant of Nephrus, preventing him from obtaining the Spirit Gem.
 After this, he returns to the desert where he began searching for the Bloodgem.
 However, when Captain America and his "partner" Diamondback are after the gem as well, they convince N'Kantu to hand over the fragments he had found.

 Later, N'Kantu is approached to join the Shock Troop organization.
 They help free Quasar from the Darkforce entity known as Quagmire, and disband afterward.
 Later he gets into a fight with the evil Rakses and has to team up with Elsa Bloodstone, the daughter of his old ally.
 After defeating this villain, N'Kantu spends some time guarding the mystic Orb of Ra.
-During this time, N'Kantu is approached by Nick Fury and is convinced to join his group of Howling Commandos, and they fight against the powerful Merlin in Area 13.
+During this time, N'Kantu is approached by Nick Fury and is convinced to join his group of Howling Commandos, and they fight against Merlin in Area 13.